KarlNoerskov/ANN-implementation-on-simpel-baskeball-game/README.md

 - Fitness-based selection
 - Random mutation

 The ANN is not trained using backpropagation.
-Instead, the weights of the network are changed through random mutations and the networks that perform better are kept for the next generation.
+Instead, the weights of the network are changed through random mutations and the network that perform better are kept for the next generation.

 ## Installation
 Python can be downloaded from: